 Project Planning and Control

 Optional Group: International Marketing

 Foreign Trade Policy, Procedures and Documentation

-Those who want to have further higher studies and research in the field of Statistics and want to take up the job of teacher / lecturer in several universities and colleges after clearing exams like UGC-NET/JRF are good suit for it.
+Master of Commerce Course is suitable for those candidates who want to go for higher studies and research work in the field of statistics and related areas besides taking up job of a teacher/lecturer in various universities and colleges after clearing the requisite exams like UGC NET/JRF etc.

 How is Master of Commerce Course Beneficial?

 M.Com degree serves as a basis for further higher studies and research in this field such as Ph.D. and M.Phil.
 Degree in Commerce.